 Working with SAG doesn’t have to be a pain in the ass for indie producers...

-If you’re producing your first SAG film or web series, you probably have a lot of questions:
+If you’re like me, then you probably have a lot of questions:

 - What contract do you need?
 Short film?
 Ultra-low budget?
 New media?